bartdesmet/csharplang/spec/expressions.md

 An implicit constant expression conversion ([Implicit constant expression conversions](conversions.md#implicit-constant-expression-conversions)) permits a constant expression of type `int` to be converted to `sbyte`, `byte`, `short`, `ushort`, `uint`, or `ulong`, provided the value of the constant expression is within the range of the destination type.

+> __Expression Tree Conversion Translation Steps__
+>
+> Conversion of constant expressions to query expression trees proceeds as follows:
+>
+> ```csharp
+> Expression.Constant(expr, type)
+> ```
+>
+> where `expr` is the original constant expression, and `type` is an expression of type `Type` representing the type of the constant expression.
+By applying the rules described in this section, this results in compile-time evaluation of `expr` to a constant value, or a compile-time exception.
+>
+> Conversion of constant expressions to generalized expression trees suppresses compile-time evaluation and constructs an expression tree out of the underlying expression.
+>
+> ***TODO***
+> * Review the compile-time evaluation suppression for generalized expression trees, which may be contentious.
+>   * There is prior art of this, e.g. in F#.
+>   * This approach results in higher fidelity WYSIWYG expression trees.
+>   * Reduced runtime performance can be a concern:
+>     * More expression tree nodes get constructed.
+>     * Naive expression tree evaluation may skip constant folding steps.
+>     * One option would be for an expression type to be configurable, e.g. support a flags enum value on the `ExpressionFactoryAttribute` attribute.
+>       * One such flag could then control compile-time evaluation of constant expressions.
+>       * We should proceed with care and avoid a 747 cockpit of flags, but not prematurely rule out use of flags and think of other cases that may warrant such knobs.
+The distinction of typed versus untyped quotes in # is a good example, though it's not a declaration site thing (on the quote type) but a use site choice (`<@...@>` versus `<@@..@@>`).

 ## Boolean expressions

 A *boolean_expression* is an expression that yields a result of type `bool`; either directly or through application of `operator true` in certain contexts as specified in the following.